sindresorhus/awesome/readme.md

 - [Product Design](https://github.com/teoga/awesome-product-design#readme) - Design a product from the initial concept to production.
 - [Prisma](https://github.com/catalinmiron/awesome-prisma#readme) - Turn your database into a GraphQL API.
 - [Software Architecture](https://github.com/simskij/awesome-software-architecture#readme) - The discipline of designing and building software.
+  - [Education](https://github.com/mehdihadeli/awesome-software-architecture) - Articles and resources to learn and practice about software architecture, patterns, and principles.
 - [Connectivity Data and Reports](https://github.com/stevesong/awesome-connectivity-info#readme) - Better understand who has access to telecommunication and internet infrastructure and on what terms.
 - [Stacks](https://github.com/stackshareio/awesome-stacks#readme) - Tech stacks for building different apps and features.
 - [Cytodata](https://github.com/cytodata/awesome-cytodata#readme) - Image-based profiling of biological phenotypes for computational biologists.